m101yosef/m101yosef.github.io/content/publication/rl101/index.md

   focal_point: ""
   preview_only: true

 abstract: Reinforcement Learning, learning through trial and error, is a rapidly growing field in AI.
 Unlike supervised learning, reinforcement learning provides you with the ability to learn directly from the world and adapt to new situations which makes it a valuable option for complex, real-world problems.
-From AlphaGo beating the world champion in Go, to the newest updates on large language models and what they can do, RL algorithms with no doubt have a huge impace in the present and the future of automation and Human-AI interaction.
+From AlphaGo beating the world champion in Go, to the newest updates on large language models and what they can do, RL algorithms with no doubt have a huge impact in the present and the future of automation and Human-AI interaction.
 With this collection of RL principles, you'll gain a deeper understand of how RL work and you may gain insights applicable in your own work, leading to innovative solutions.

 # Summary.
 An optional shortened abstract.
-summary: From AlphaGo beating the world champion in Go, to the newest updates on large language models and what they can do, RL algorithms with no doubt have a huge impace in the present and the future of automation and Human-AI interaction.
+summary: From AlphaGo beating the world champion in Go, to the newest updates on large language models and what they can do, RL algorithms with no doubt have a huge impact in the present and the future of automation and Human-AI interaction.
 With this collection of RL principles, you'll gain a deeper understand of how RL work and you may gain insights applicable in your own work, leading to innovative solutions.

 tags:
 - Reinforcement Learning